Skip to main content

 How competitive is this program?

-Unfortunately, we cannot give an exact date as faculty and students are being matched on a rolling basis between now and early June.
-But from past years, we have seen that most matches take place between March and May.
-We will notify all unmatched students once all the positions are filled.
+Faculty and students are being matched on a rolling basis.
+In past years, we have seen that most matches take place between March and April.
+Faculty have until May 1 to select their students.
+We will notify all remaining unmatched students at this time.

 How does housing work?
 Would this have any connection to financial aid housing plans a student is on during the summer, or would this have to be a separate topic brought up with the financial aid office?